vele616/monorepo/packages/jobboard/website/content/jobs/head-of-content-luckbox-XhMEs.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/luckbox"
 companyWebsite: "https://luckbox.com/"
-summary: "If you have seasoned experience of developing content strategies and curating content for our demographic of users in heavily regulated, international digital environments, consider applying to Luckbox's job post for a new head of content."
+summary: "If you have seasoned experience of developing content strategies and curating content for our demographic of users in heavily regulated, international digital environments, consider applying to Luckbox's job post for a new Head of Content."
 summaryBackup: "Excited about #marketing, #content, #management?
 Check out this job post!"
-featured: 20
+featured: 11
 ---

 ## Job description